 Although most WNV infections are mild, with flu-like symptoms, WNV can cause severe infections that may include neck stiffness, disorientation, coma, tremors, convulsions, muscle weakness, paralysis, and rarely, death, Lanzaro said.
 The most serious is encephalitis (inflammation of the brain).

 CDC officials estimate that about one in five people bitten by an infected mosquito will become ill, and less than one percent of infected individuals will require hospitalization.
-People over 50 and those immune-compromised are most susceptible to West Nile disease.
+People over 50 and those immune-compromised are most susceptible to

 The mosquito-borne disease also infects and kills horses and birds.